surajwarbhe/image_recognition_using_java_maven/Readme.md

      }
     }

 **Note:** In this example, an **EnvironmentVariableCredentialsProvider** is used for the credentials.
-This is because this application is deployed to Elastic Beanstalk where environment variables are set (shown later in this tutorial).
+This is because this application may be deployed to Elastic Beanstalk where environment variables are set.
 ### BucketItem class

 The following Java code represents the **BucketItem** class that stores S3 object data.